zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 }
 ```

-### The GraphQL endpoint.
+### The GraphQL Endpoint

-When editing with TinaCMS CRUD operations get sent to a GraphQL endpoint.
+When editing with TinaCMS, CRUD operations get sent to a GraphQL endpoint.
 Normally this is Tina Cloud, but when you self host you must provide this endpoint.
 The following examples show how this can be done in a Next.js API route but it can adapted for use in any environment.
-You must add your own authorization function here or you could use TinaClouds auth server if you wish.
+You must add your own authorization function here or you could use Tina Cloud's auth server if you wish.

 ##### `pages/api/gql.{ts,js}`